Mohamed-El-Madiouni/CarbonCity-Insights/README.md

 7. Asynchronous processing and caching for performance optimization.
 8. CI/CD pipelines with linting, formatting, and testing using GitHub Actions.
 9. Detailed logging for debugging and performance monitoring.
+10. Automated monthly updates using a containerized cron job, deployed locally via Docker and hosted in the cloud using Railway.app.

 ---